herrera-ignacio/architect-handbook/swe/quotes.md

 * *"Microservices buy you options."* - James Lewis

 * *"We replaced our monolith with microservices so that every outage could be more like a muder mystery.* - @honest_update

+* *"If your initial idea is bad, it doesn't matter whether you built it with microservices or not."* - Sam Newman